opentelekomcloud/docs-next/docs/best-practices/security-services/web-application-firewall/configuring-anti-crawler-rules-to-prevent-crawler-attacks.md

 # Configuring Anti-Crawler Rules to Prevent Crawler Attacks

+WAF provides three anti-crawler policies, bot detection by identifying User-Agent, website anti-crawler by checking browser validity, and CC attack protection by limiting the access frequency, to comprehensively mitigate crawler attacks against your websites.

 Web crawlers make network information collection and query easy, but they also introduce the following negative impacts: